Which courses at TCD include German?

 There is a considerable variety: In all our undergraduate programmes, a structured language programme helps you develop your written and spoken German to an advanced level.
 In the first year, you will also get an overview of modern Germany - its society, politics, culture and recent history.
 Beyond that, each programme below offers a different emphasis and opportunities to explore your special interests in depth.

-- TSM (Two Subject Moderatorship): German and another subject from a very wide range: e.g. Geography, Drama, Economics, English, Film Studies, French, History, Irish, Philosophy, Russian or Spanish.
-The German course studies the development of German culture and ideas, and a wide choice of options in literature and society from the middle ages to the absolutely contemporary and in German linguistic studies; you can also begin Dutch.
+- Joint Honours: German and another subject from a very wide range: e.g. Classical Civilization, Geography, Economics, English, French, History, Irish, Music, Philosophy or Modern Languages.
+The German course studies the development of German culture and ideas, and a wide choice of options in literature and society from the middle ages to the absolutely contemporary.

 - European Studies: German is studied as one of two languages, together with modern European history, political science and sociology.